surniaulula/wpsso-google-merchant-feed/readme.txt

 <!-- about -->

-<h3>No Plugin Settings to Configure</h3>

-The WPSSO Google Merchant Feed XML add-on automatically retrieves all available product information in the language (aka locale) requested.

 <h3>E-Commerce Plugin Not Required</h3>

 A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, <em>is suggested but not required</em> &mdash; the WPSSO Google Merchant Feed XML add-on also retrieves custom product information entered in the Document SSO metabox.

-If using WooCommerce, note that WooCommerce product variations, attributes, meta data, and custom fields are all supported.
+If using WooCommerce, note that WooCommerce product variations, attributes, meta data, and custom fields are fully supported.

 <h3>Multilingual</h3>